Hawksama/hyva-used-product-notice/README.md

 ## Known Limitations

-- **Hyvä Dependency**: Checkout acknowledgement requires Hyvä’s Magewire environment.
-If you use default Luma, you’ll need a separate solution.
+- **Hyvä Theme**: Recommended for Hyvä-based frontends.
-- **Single-Attribute Check**: Currently, it checks only one attribute (`used_product`) to decide if an item is “used.”
+- **Checkout Consent**: Not included in this module.
+Use [Hawksama_HyvaCheckoutUsedProductNotice](https://github.com/hawksama/hyva-checkout-used-product-notice) if you need a checkout acknowledgment step.

 ---